sriharsha-sv/Logo-GAN/README.md

 - python 2.7

 ## Dataset
 I used the [Large Logo Dataset](https://data.vision.ee.ethz.ch/sagea/lld/) to train all architectures of GAN.
-Download the dataset and save it in data/logos
+Download the dataset and save it in data/logos before training the model.